Nassourdine Imavov: Ultimate Fighting Championship

-Imavov made his UFC debut against Jordan Williams on 4 October 2020, at UFC on ESPN: Holm vs. Aldana.
+Imavov made his UFC debut against Jordan Williams on 4 October 2020, at UFC on ESPN 16.
 He won the bout via unanimous decision.

-Imavov faced Phil Hawes at UFC Fight Night: Blaydes vs. Lewis on 20 February 2021.
+Imavov faced Phil Hawes at UFC Fight Night 185 on 20 February 2021.
 Despite a late storm by Imavov, he lost the bout via majority decision.

-Imavov faced Ian Heinisch on 24 July 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
+Imavov faced Ian Heinisch on 24 July 2021, at UFC on ESPN 27.
 He won the fight via technical knockout in round two.

 Imavov faced Edmen Shahbazyan on 6 November 2021, at UFC 268.
 He won the fight via TKO due to elbows from crucifix position in round two.

 Imavov was scheduled to face Kelvin Gastelum on 9 April 2022, at UFC 273.
 However, Imavov was forced to withdraw due to visa issues and the bout was cancelled.

 Imavov faced Joaquin Buckley on 3 September 2022, at UFC Fight Night 209.
 He won the fight via unanimous decision.

 Imavov was scheduled to face Kelvin Gastelum on 14 January 2023, at UFC Fight Night 217.
 However, Gastelum was forced to withdraw due to a mouth injury, and was replaced by Sean Strickland, with the bout taking place at light heavyweight.
 He lost the fight via unanimous decision.

 Imavov faced Chris Curtis on 10 June 2023, at UFC 289.
 The bout ended in a no contest in the second round after an accidental clash of heads left Curtis unable to continue due to a severe cut above his eye.

 Imavov was scheduled to face Ikram Aliskerov on 21 October 2023, at UFC 294.
 However, Imavov withdrew due to visa issues and was replaced by Warlley Alves.

 Imavov faced Roman Dolidze on 3 February 2024, at UFC Fight Night 235 in the main event.
 Imavov won the bout by majority decision.

 Imavov faced Jared Cannonier on 8 June 2024, at UFC on ESPN 57.
 He won the fight by technical knockout in the fourth round.

 Imavov faced Brendan Allen on 28 September 2024 at UFC Fight Night 243.
 He won the fight by unanimous decision.

 Imavov faced former two-time UFC Middleweight Champion Israel Adesanya in the main event on 1 February 2025 at UFC Fight Night 250.
 He won the fight by technical knockout in the second round.
 This fight earned him his first Performance of the Night award.

 Imavov faced Caio Borralho in the main event on 6 September 2025 at UFC Fight Night 258.
 He won the fight by unanimous decision.

+Imavov is scheduled to compete for the UFC Middleweight Championship in a rematch against champion Sean Strickland on 12 December 2026 at UFC 335.